riscv-mcu/openflashloader/README.md

 ## How To Build & Use

 ```
+// SPI=custom-spi FLASH=custom-flash
+// the custom-spi and custom-flash need to be changed to match the spi and flash driver file name
 // build loader
 make ARCH=rv32 MODE=loader SPI=custom-spi FLASH=custom-flash clean all
 make ARCH=rv64 MODE=loader SPI=custom-spi FLASH=custom-flash clean all